Sokograd (Pliva): History

 Sokograd was probably built at the end of the first half of the 13th century when the first stronger fortresses began to be built in the then Banate of Bosnia.
-During his attack on Bosnia, King Lajos I of Anjou tried to capture it in July 1363 but was prevented from doing so by the heroic defense of the city and they withdrew after three days of fighting.
+During his attack on Bosnia, King Lajos I of Hungary tried to capture it on 8 July 1363 but was prevented from doing so by the heroic defense of the city and they withdrew after three days of fighting.
 At the head of the defense was Knez Vukac Hrvatinić, father of more prominent Grand Duke of Bosnia, Hrvoje Vukčić Hrvatinić.
 Knez Vukac, on these merits, received the Sokograd with entire župa of Pliva from Ban Tvrtko, and was bestowed with a title of duke.
 The Hungarians tried again to capture the city in 1405 but were defeated again.
 The King of Bosnia, Stephen Tomašević, spent a short time in the fortress during the period in which the Kingdom of Bosnia collapsed under the Ottoman invasion, after which it was recaptured by the Kingdom of Hungary.
-During the battles between the Ottomans and the Hungarians in the second half of the 15th and the beginning of the 16th century, Sokograd was part of the Hungarian Jajce Banovina up until 1518-1521.
+During the battles between the Ottomans and the Hungarians in the second half of the 15th and the beginning of the 16th century, Sokograd was part of the Hungarian Jajce Banovina up until 1518–1521.
 The Ottomans finally occupied it in 1518, or in 1521.
 During the 16th century, it was mentioned as one of the 9 Vlach katun of Bosnia.
 Sokograd served the Ottoman Empire until 1833 when it was abandoned by Ottoman Garrisons.
-The Fortress along with the rest of Bosnia was incorporated into the Austro-Hungarian Empire in 1878.
+The Fortress along with the rest of Bosnia was incorporated into Austria-Hungary in 1878.

 In an Ottoman defter there were 207 Christian households with 222 tabis along with 79 Muslim households along 90 tabis.